Muhammad Shamsul Huq: Early life and education

 Shamsul Huq was born on 12 October 1912 to a Bengali Muslim parents Karimul Huq and Mahmuda Khatun in the village of Pashchimgaon in Laksam, Tipperah District, Bengal Province.
 In 1927, he passed his matriculation exam from the local Faizunnisa-Badrunnisa High School in Paschimgaon.
 He completed his Intermediate of Arts from Feni College in 1929.
 Shamsul Huq earned his bachelor's in political economy and political philosophy from the Islamia College of Calcutta in 1931.
 He got his master's from the University of Calcutta in 1933.
 He also received training from the University of London from 1945 to 1946, under the Post-War Education Reforms Programme.

 Career

-Huq served as the third vice-chancellor of the University of Rajshahi from 31 August 1965 to 4 August 1969.
+Shamsul Huq served as the third vice-chancellor of the University of Rajshahi from 31 August 1965 to 4 August 1969.
 He then served the government of Pakistan under General Yahya Khan as a minister in the Ministry of Education, Science and Technology Research until the independence of Bangladesh.

-From 23 September 1975 to 1 February 1976, Huq served as the fifteenth vice-chancellor of the University of Dhaka.
+From 23 September 1975 to 1 February 1976, Shamsul Huq served as the fifteenth vice-chancellor of the University of Dhaka.
 He became Bangladesh's fifth Minister of Foreign Affairs in November 1975, serving this role until March 1982.
 From 1977 to 1978, Shamsul Huq was a member of the president of Bangladesh's advisory board.
 Along with President Ziaur Rahman, he contributed to the formulation of the formation of the South Asian Association for Regional Cooperation (SAARC) in 1980.